OreCruncher/DynamicSurroundings/rtd/source/tutorials/resource_packs.rst

 Within ``dsurround`` are two Json files.
 The names of these files are standard and must be present for Dynamic Surroundings to use the pack.

-- ``configure.json``  This Json file is just like the standard configuration Json files covered in `Tutorial: External Configuration Files <config_files.html>`__.
+- ``configure.json``  This Json file is just like the standard configuration Json files covered in :ref:`tutorial-config-files`.
 Whatever you can do in the standard configuration files you can do in ``configure.json``.
 - ``manifest.json``  The manifest file serves as a identification and credit mechanism for Dynamic Surroundings.

 The content of ``manifest.json`` is as follows::